Ethanol in Fuel Causes Fuel System Damage

 Damage to Fuel System

-Operators must prepare for higher operating costs due to:
+With moisture in their fuel tanks, Operators must prepare for higher operating costs due to:

 • more frequent servicing of the fuel system, replacing pump diaphragms etc...

-Clearly, what is needed is an EPA-listed liquid fuel catalyst that effectively:
+Find an EPA-listed liquid fuel catalyst that effectively:

-• contains anti-fungal, anti-bacteria
+• contains anti-fungal, anti-bacteria, and anti-gel agents.